 Historiann thinks Perry Miller got it mostly right back in 1939 and 1953 with his discussion of declension-the founding generation has the zeal (or in the cases I’m talking about, the talent, such as it is) and succeeding generations try to replicate their successes but only engage in ancestor worship.
 These pampered sons are not living a man’s life, but that of a boy playing dress up.
 The perversity of rewarding this kind of behavior can only be explained by primitive blood-worship.

-One Response to “Nice Work if You Can Get It”
+2 thoughts on “Nice Work if You Can Get It”